oren0e/check-crypto-investments/README.md

 with an alert via Telegram.

 ## Installation
+**Note**: Currently this tool is only available for Mac or Linux users.
 1. Clone this repo.
 2. `pip install pycoingecko`
 3. Create a text file called `initial_investments` inside the `lists/` folder.
 Each line in this file